aio-libs/aiohttp/docs/testing.rst

     A base class to allow for unittest web applications using aiohttp.

-    Derived from :class:`unittest.TestCase`
+    Derived from :class:`unittest.IsolatedAsyncioTestCase`

+    See :class:`unittest.TestCase` and :class:`unittest.IsolatedAsyncioTestCase`
+    for inherited methods and behavior.

-    Provides the following:
+    This class additionally provides the following:

     .. attribute:: client